annejohnson/twitter_topic_bot/README.md

 ### Automating Your Bot's Activities

-To make your bot run automatically on a schedule, define a schedule for it as follows:
+To make your bot run automatically on a schedule, define a schedule for it like so:

 ```ruby
 bot.schedule do |schedule|